Sa1m0n31/qt-projects/README.md

 3. Program for alpha blending (5 blending modes: normal, darken, lighten, multiply, additive)
 4. Morphological operations - dilation, erosion, opening and closing
 5. Drawing polygon and painting it with scanline algorithm
+6. Drawing the circle
+7. Drawing the polygon with vertices on ellipse
+8. Flood fill algorithm